b9Joker108/a_glockenspiel_magistery/appendices/charnel_ground_v1_.md

 # Charnel ground #

 NB: I created, wrote and cited this article on English Wikipedia.
 Some editors have added pictures, but apart from that, no real changes have been made to my work.
 I never got to finish it.
 I will finesse and finish it here.
-It will be important to contextualize 'Doha' or 'Songs-of-Enlightenment'.
+It will be important to contextualize 'Doha' or 'Songs-of-Enlightenment', Chöd and other aspects of the antinomian streams of the Dharmic Traditions.

 ### Introduction ###